International Electrotechnical Commission

 Artificial intelligence and the internet of things

-AI applications are driving digital transformation across a diverse range of industries, including energy, healthcare, smart manufacturing, transport, and other strategic sectors that rely on IEC Standards and Conformity Assessment Systems.
+AI applications are driving digital transformation across diverse industries, including energy, healthcare, smart manufacturing, transport, and other strategic sectors that rely on IEC Standards and Conformity Assessment Systems.
 AI technologies allow insights and analytics that go far beyond the capabilities of legacy analytic systems.

-For example, digital transformation of the grid is enabling increased automation, making it more efficient and able to integrate fluctuating renewable energy sources seamlessly.
-IEC Standards pave the way for the use of a variety of digital technologies relating to smart energy.
-They deal with issues such as the integration of renewable energies within the electrical network but also increased automatisation.
+For example, the digital transformation of the grid enables increased automation, making it more efficient and able to integrate fluctuating renewable energy sources seamlessly.
+IEC Standards pave the way for the use of a variety of digital technologies relating to intelligent energy.
+They deal with issues such as integrating renewable energies within the electrical network but also increased automatisation.